|

 entitled "As Hollywood's leading actors start looking eerily

-this drawing, Chris Hemsworth looks like Thor's 14-year-old
+Chris Hemsworth looks like Thor's 14-year-old nephew.
+Branagh

-nephew.
-Branagh must be unclear on the SUPER hero part.
+must be unclear on the SUPERhero part.
+Oooieeee.

 Read that @TheSlyStallone is considering making